Rick Dees Weekly Top 40: Segments aired on the Weekly Top 40

+Omitted songs

-Occasionally, select songs (mostly in the hip-hop/rap genre at the request of Hot AC-leaning affiliates) would be omitted and "replaced" by those peaking under the top 40 on whatever chart source at the time (this was prevalent during the late 1990s-early 2000s).
-Notable “replacements” have included "El Baile Del Gorilla" by Melody, "Shot of Laughter" by Sugar Ray, "Word Up!" by Korn and "Work" by Jimmy Eat World, all of which never charted on Radio & Records CHR/Pop chart (the show’s chart source at the time).
-Also, Dees would often skip charted songs by just announcing their chart status (mainly older songs) due to time constraints.
+Occasionally, songs charting in the Top 40 (mostly in the hip-hop/rap genre at the request of Hot AC-leaning affiliates) would be omitted and "replaced" by a song peaking under the top 40 on whatever chart source at the time.
+Notable “replacements” have included "Antes Muerta Que Sencilla" by María Isabel, "El Baile Del Gorilla" by Melody, "Shot of Laughter" by Sugar Ray, "Vamos al Mundial" by Jennifer Peña, "Word Up!" by Korn and "Work" by Jimmy Eat World, all of which never charted on Radio & Records CHR/Pop chart (the show’s chart source at the time).
+Also, Dees would often skip charted songs by just announcing their chart status (mainly older songs) due to time constraints, with Dees usually playing a newer song, a listener request or a previous Sure Shot in their place.
+Additionally, Spanish-language songs, at the request of affiliates in Hispanic-leaning markets, were sometimes used as Sure Shots or charted songs solely for that week (usually to replace an outgoing hip-hop/rap song).

 Running gags

 Before introducing a song on a chart, Dees would often play a montage (other songs, soundbites from films/TV shows, etc.) related to the song’s title/artist (done usually before the first song played after a commercial break).
 Additionally, most of the time, Dees would edit charted songs to include altered lyrics that were usually comedic in nature (by Dees and his staff), these edits are sometimes known as the "Countdown Mix".
 A running joke also occurs during the Weekly Top 40 Challenge, whenever it has a sponsor for that week, Dees would precede it by saying "because this show has no budget!"
 (This is similar in context to the Inside the NBA segment E.J.'s Neat-O Stat of the Night, where it is known for its similar lack of continued sponsorship).